 Distributions out of our current or accumulated earnings and profits will be treated as dividends and, other than with respect to capital gain dividends and certain amounts which have previously been subject to corporate level tax, as discussed below, will be taxable to our taxable U.S. holders as ordinary income when actually or constructively received.
 See "- Tax Rates" below.
-As long as we qualify as a REIT, these distributions will not be eligible for the dividends-received deduction in the case of U.S. holders that are corporations or, except to the extent described in "- Tax Rates" below, the preferential rates on qualified dividend income applicable to noncorporate U.S. holders, including individuals.
+As long as we qualify as a REIT, these distributions will not be eligible for the dividends-received deduction in the case of U.S. holders that are corporations or, except to the extent described in "- Tax Rates" below, the preferential rates on qualified dividend income applicable to non-corporate U.S. holders, including individuals.
 For purposes of determining whether distributions to holders of our common stock are out of our current or accumulated earnings and profits, our earnings and profits will be allocated first to our outstanding preferred stock, if any, and then to our outstanding common stock.

-Inst to our outstanding preferred stock, it any, and then to our outstanding common stock.
-To the extent that we make distributions on our common stock in excess of our current and accumulated earnings and profits allocable to such stock, these distributions will be treated first as a tax-free return of capital to a U.S. holder's dajusted tax basis in such shares of stock.
-This treatment will reduce the U.S. holder's adjusted tax basis in such shares of stock, but not below zero.
-Distributions we could write a capital gain and profits allocable to such stock, but not below zero.
-Distributions in excess of our current and accumulated earnings and profits and in excess of a U.S. holder's adjusted tax basis in such stars will be trashed as a capital gain.
-Such gain will be trashed as long-term capital gain if the shares have been held for more than one year.
-Dividends we declare in October, November, or December of any year and which are payable to a holder of necord on a specified date in any of these months will be treated as both paid by us and received by the holder on December 31 of that year, provided we actually pay the dividend on or before January 31 of the following year.
+To the extent that we make distributions on our common stock in excess of our current and accumulated earnings and profits allocable to such stock, these distributions will be treated first as a tax-free return of capital to a U.S. holder to the extent of the U.S. holder's adjusted tax basis in such shares of stock by the amount of the excess of the distribution over our current and accumulated earnings and profits allocable to such stock, but not below zero.
+Distributions in excess of our current and accumulated earnings and profits and in excess of a U.S. holder's adjusted tax basis in sits shares will be taxable as long-term capital gain if the shares have been held for more than one year.
+Dividends we declare in October, November, or December of any year and which are payable to a holder of record on a specified date in any of these months will be treated as both paid by us and received by the holder on December 31 of that year, provided we actually pay the dividend on or before January 31 of the following year.
 U.S. holders may not include in their own income tax returns any of our net operating losses or capital losses.